2001 V8 Supercars Phillip Island round: Race 1

 In an action-packed opening lap that saw Jason Bargwanna and Mark Larkham spin off the track, Mark Skaife established a lead on the field that he would not relinquish.
 Following him was team-mate Jason Bright and rookie Marcos Ambrose.
 On lap 4, Ambrose pulled off an ambitious move on Bright for second place into Honda Hairpin.
-Behind them, Paul Radisich led a gaggle of cars that through to the mid-pack.
+Behind them, Paul Radisich led a gaggle of cars that extended through to the mid-pack.
 Included in that bunch was Craig Lowndes, who had lost ground on the opening lap, and Greg Murphy, who was battling his way up from a poor qualifying position.
 John Bowe's race came to an end on lap 12 due to a suspected issue with the front-right suspension.

-The pit window opened to allow for drivers to undertake their compulsory pitstops.
+The pit window opened, allowing for drivers to undertake their compulsory pitstops.
 Radisich lost a flurry of positions thanks to a slow stop – and would later encounter handling issues that would see him fall further down the pack.
 Lowndes meanwhile vaulted the pack up into third place, behind Bright.
-Up front, Skaife remained untroubled, taking the chequered flag by over 10 seconds.
+For the remainder of the race, Bright, Lowndes and Ambrose would battle for second place.
+Up the front, Skaife remained untroubled, taking the chequered flag by over ten seconds.
 Bright, Lowndes, Ambrose, and Murphy rounded out the top five.